A guide to tropical modifications: Questions

-We should say that an important feature of tropical geometry is that it erects a bridge from a very geometric things (hyperbolic geometry) to very discrete things as $p$-adic valuations and non-Archimedean analysis.
-As tropical modifications dwell in both realms, we expect their fruitful use in future.
+An important feature of tropical geometry is that it builds a bridge between geometric objects, such as hyperbolic surfaces, and discrete objects, such as $p$-adic valuations and non-Archimedean analytic spaces.
+Since tropical modifications dwell in both realms, we expect them to be useful in future applications.